THE COMPETITION:

 Key dates

-After 2025, the competition will be run twice a year in order to enable access for students covering relevant content in different terms.
+The competition will all year in order to enable access for students covering relevant content in different terms.

 Competition Opens: